mIRC-Scripters/MTS-Themes/README.md

 * Using Notepad++, theme files' codepages were set and then converted to UTF8.
 * Some theme files are still ANSI encoded, these theme files use lime.fon, bright.fon, Terminal etc.
+* Some theme files are untouched.
+Can be found in the MTS11\_Unsorted folder.

 # KTE (Kamek's Theme Egine)